 High-Fat Foods Trigger A Dopamine Reward In The Brain

-Animals show a preference for high-fat foods that increases in relation to the fat concentration of the food.
-But, fat can be damaging if calories are exceeded.
-Obesity-related diseases do not help an animal’s survival.
+Animals show a preference for high-fat foods that increases in relation to the fat concentration of the

 So, why do animals continue to eat fatty foods well beyond their caloric needs?
 Research suggests that the brain releases “happy chemicals” like dopamine as a reward, in response to high-fat foods.